A landscape of contact manifolds via rational SFT: Examples and applications

-where $\ind(p)$ is the Morse index of $p$. \end{enumerate} One way to understand \eqref{eqn:index} is following: $n-3-\mu_{CZ}(\gamma^m_p)$ is the virtual dimension of the moduli space of holomorphic disks in $\cO(k)$ with the same relative homology class as the bounding disk.
+where $\ind(p)$ is the Morse index of $p$.
+This is a special case of \cite[Proposition 2.10]{LC}. \item $[\gamma_p] \in H_1(D^{\com})$ is a generator of order $k$, as the intersection of a generic line $A\simeq \CP^1\subset \CP^n$ with $D^{\com}$ shows that $k[\gamma_p]$ is null-homologous.
+On the other hand, if $l[\gamma_p]$ is null-homologous in $D^{\com}$ for $l<k$, by gluing with the obvious caps, we get a second homology class in $\CP^n$ whose intersection number with $D$ is $l$, contradiction. \end{enumerate} One way to understand \eqref{eqn:index} is following: $n-3-\mu_{CZ}(\gamma^m_p)$ is the virtual dimension of the moduli space of holomorphic disks in $\cO(k)$ with the same relative homology class as the bounding disk.
 Then $n-3-\mu_{CZ}(\gamma^m_p)+2-2m$ is the virtual dimension of the moduli spaces of holomorphic disks in the bounding disk homology class, with one marked point intersecting $D$ with order $m$.
 In the Morse-Bott case, i.e.\ the contact form is Boothby–Wang and $f$ is used in a cascades model, then the moduli space mentioned above is cut out transversely and is identified with the stable manifold of $p$, whose dimension is $\ind(p)$.
 When $p_{\min}$ is the unique minimum of $f$, by the argument in \cite{bourgeois2009symplectic} and transversality for the cascade model, we know that the moduli space of holomorphic disks in the cap $\cO(k)$ asymptotic to $\gamma^m_{p_{\min}}$ with one marked point intersecting $D$ of order $m$ and homology class the bounding disk is cut out transversely, compact, with algebraic count $\pm 1$.